 Ostensibly, the Rugby World Cup is held every four years to determine the world’s best rugby union team, but with each iteration it’s becoming increasingly apparent it doubles as a manly-man dance competition.

-The 2015 Cup’s ulterior motive was foreshadowed by host city Milton Keynes kicking things off with a foot-stomping drum competition held in the streets.
-It remains to be seen if 2019 host Japan will be able to keep the footloose tradition going strong.
+In 2015, the Cup’s ulterior motive was foreshadowed by host city Milton Keynes kicking things off with a foot-stomping drum competition held in the streets.
+2019 host Japan continued the trend with an opening ceremony that featured more frenetic foot-stomping.

 ALL BLACKS’ HAKA